13 March 2018

 16 January 2018

 Empowering the most vulnerable and driving social change is something Governments, charities and organisations have been attempting to do for decades.
-Haley Beer is researching a foundation in India to find out the secret to its success.
+Haley Beer is researching a charity in India to find out the secret to its success.

 09 January 2018